snapp-incubator/safe-drain/README.md

 safe-drain -kubeconfig ~/.kube/my-cluster.yaml -node worker-1
 ```

+## Release Process

+1. Create a new tag on the main branch
+2. Create a new release on GitHub with the tag
+3. GitHub Actions will automatically build and publish the binaries

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve functionality.